andriewski/registration-example/README.md

-### This project is example of registration app inspired by
+### This project is example of registration inspired by
 ##### https://www.baeldung.com/spring-security-registration